rackerlabs/terraform-provider-spot/TUTORIAL.md

-# How to Generate a Terraform Provider from OpenAPI Spec?
+# Steps followed to Build a Terraform Provider from OpenAPI Spec

 1. To generate something called "provider_code_spec" from openapi spec we need "openapi-generator".
 Read more here: [Terraform OpenAPI Generator Documentation](https://developer.hashicorp.com/terraform/plugin/code-generation/openapi-generator).
 We will figure out what is "provider_code_spec" in further steps.